Skip to main content

 You can also use slots in components to pass content to the component.
 Read about slots in the next section.

-Component slots is a very common feature in most template languages and frameworks like Vue.js or Laravel Blade.
-Textwire has named and default slots that you can use to pass content to a component.
+Component slots are a common feature in many template languages and frameworks.
+Textwire supports both named and default slots, allowing you to pass content into components flexibly.

 <div class="book">